“Injustice anywhere is a threat to justice everywhere.” – Martin Luther King Jr.

 Sara Ali Khan, in an interview with Barkha Dutt at We The Women, dropped a tone-deaf statement suggesting that people should change themselves instead of trying to change the world.
 “If you wanna be tan, just put some on some bronzer, and if you wanna be fair, put on some powder.
 It’s not the end of the world, and it shouldn’t define you at all,” she said.
 She was even called out for doing an ad shoot and using a tribesman as a prop.

 Deepika Padukone, Sonam Kapoor, Disha Patani, and Priyanka Chopra shared ‘BlackLivesMatter‘ posts, and all of them have done fairness cream ads.
 Priyanka was specifically called out for a scene from her movie Fashion.

-Just like saying “men get raped too” in conversation related to violence against women, instead of actually standing up for male rape survivors.
-Information is at our fingertips, and Bollywood stars should take a moment to actually understand these issues.
-Sonam Kapoor and Deepika Padukone have been talking about social issues like LGBTQIA and mental health respectively, but didn’t take a stand on the racist aspects of fairness cream advertisements.
+Just like saying “men get raped too” in conversation related to violence against women, instead of standing up for male rape survivors.
+Information is at our fingertips, and Bollywood stars should take a moment to understand these issues.
+Sonam Kapoor and Deepika Padukone have been talking about social issues like LGBTQIA+ and mental health respectively but didn’t take a stand on the racist aspects of fairness cream advertisements.
 Check your own mistakes and hold yourself accountable, or else the arguments are just fruitless.